Question and Answers

 A: The cost of Second City ranges by team and level.
 We do offer payment plans and multiple child discounts.

 Q:What is included in my program fees?

-A: Second City fees cover a range of things including: tournament fees, practices fields, insurance, coaches salary, equipment (helmet, gloves, uniform, and shooter shirt), four private lessons, and recruiting services for high school players.
+A: Second City fees cover a range of things including tournament fees, practices fields, insurance, coaches salary, equipment (helmet (for new players), gear bag, uniform, and shooter shirt), and recruiting services for high school players.

 Q: What is the commitment for my child?

 A: It is important that your child is attending practices so they are reaping the benefits of having the stick in their hand but also building relationships with their teammates.
 We understand that conflicts may come up and we also promote multisport athletes, so it is okay if practices are missed here and there as long as your coach is informed.

 A: To ensure we accommodate all of our players in the Chicagoland area, we offer multiple practice locations.
 Our team practices are held in Schaumburg during the weekends.
 Our skills practices are held during the week in a west location, north location, and northwest location.
 Players should attend the weekday skills practice location which is most convenient.